 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get affordable and easy gluten-free recipes delivered each week!

-Easy, Homemade Blueberry Muffins with Almond Flour
+Easy, Homemade Almond Flour Blueberry Muffin Recipe

 A lot of gluten-free bakers shy away from using almond flour in recipes because, well, it can be a bit of a bummer.
 Since it contains a lot of moisture from the oils, baked goods like muffins, scones, or breads have a tendency to have a thicker, compressed texture.